stiglyt/MCW-Serverless-architecture/Hands-on lab/Before the HOL - Serverless architecture.md

    ![The LabVM blade is displayed, with the Connect button highlighted in the top menu.](./media/connect-vm-rdp.png "Connect to Lab VM")

-5. On the Connect to virtual machine blade, select **Download RDP File**, then open the downloaded RDP file.
+5. On the Connect to virtual machine blade, select **Download RDP File**.
+Open the downloaded RDP file.

    ![The Connect to virtual machine blade is displayed, and the Download RDP File button is highlighted.](./media/connect-to-virtual-machine.png "Connect to virtual machine")